Tyler Boyd Player Prop Bets for NFL Week 8 | Cincinnati vs. New York 10/31/2021

 Matchup vs. New York

-- Boyd is averaging 41.5 receiving yards per game in two career matchups against the Jets, 5.0 fewer than his receiving yards prop bet over/under for Sunday's game (46.5).
+- Against the Jets, Boyd has averaged 41.5 receiving yards per game in his two career matchups, 5.0 fewer than his over/under for Sunday's game.

-- Boyd, in two matchups, had a touchdown catch once.
-But he did not have multiple TDs in that game.
+- In two matchups, Boyd has had a TD catch in one game, but has yet to put up multiple TD catches in a single contest against the Jets.

-- This week Boyd will face the NFL's 26th-ranked pass defense (291.8 yards allowed per game).
+- The 291.8 yards per game the Jets are giving up through the air makes them the NFL's 26th-ranked pass defense.

 Recent Performances

-- Against the Ravens last week, Boyd was targeted seven times and picked up 39 yards on four receptions.
+- In last week's outing against the Ravens, Boyd was targeted seven times, picking up 39 yards on four receptions.

-- Boyd's 15 targets have led to nine catches for 70 yards (23.3 per game) during his last three games.
+- Boyd has racked up 70 yards during his last three games (23.3 receiving yards per game), hauling in nine balls on 15 targets.

 Boyd's Cincinnati Teammates